HL7/davinci-pas/input/pagecontent/regulations.md

 ---

-The following is an excerpt from the CFR providing an exception for "direct data entry transactions". (relevant sections bolded).
+The following is an excerpt from the CFR providing an exception for "direct data entry transactions" (relevant sections bolded).
 > § 162.923   Requirements for covered entities.
 >> (b) **Exception for direct data entry transactions.
 A health care provider electing to use direct data entry offered by a health plan to conduct a transaction for which a standard has been adopted under this part must use the applicable data content and data condition requirements of the standard when conducting the transaction.
 The health care provider is not required to use the format requirements of the standard.**